- Search The Registry

 Alexander Tureaud Sr.

 *Alexander Tureaud was born on this date in 1899.
-He was an African American Creole Attorney and civil rights leader.
+He was a Black Creole Attorney and civil rights leader.

 Alexander Tureaud, Sr. died on January 22, 1972.
 At his funeral, his longtime associate and noted civil rights attorney, Thurgood Marshall, delivered the eulogy.